wholder/ArduinoReader/README.md

 ### On the "To Do" List

-  + Add an interface to allow mannual selection of a range of Flash Memory to dump to the sceen.
+  + Add an interface to allow manual selection of a range of Flash Memory to dump to the sceen.
   + Add an option to save a range to Flash Memory to an Intel Hex file.
   + Add an option to checksum the program area of Flash Memory and print it to the display.
-  + Add an AVR disassembler to display disassembled BootLoader code. (added, but still Beta)

 ### Credit and Thanks